 Have you ever been on the highway and come across an RV on fire?
 It is surprising how many videos there are on YouTube showing just that!
 People have taken the time to share a horrific event that someone else is experiencing.
-In most cases, people get out before disaster strikes, but sometimes they don’t!
+People usually get out before disaster strikes, but sometimes they don’t!

 RV inspectors verify that all safety systems are functioning as they should.
 Here are some of the major items that are examined: